In the Fall 2019 semester, IRCPL will host Prof. Iftikhar Dadi (Cornell University) and Prof. Isabel Hofmeyr (NYU/University of the Witwatersrand).

 Over the course of three years, IRCPL will organize three workshops that examine religious encounters across the two global regions in terms of specific modalities clustered into related themes.
 The workshops will bring together an interdisciplinary group of scholars to discuss these themes through a comparative and cross-regional lens.

-During the 2019-2020 Academic Year, IRCPL will host “Religious Reshapings of Space, Time & Memory.”
+In October 2019, IRCPL will host “Religious Reshapings of Space, Time & Memory.”
 What role do religious practices, traditions, identities, and boundaries play in the use of space and the articulation of historical memory in religiously mixed communities?
 How are shared spaces negotiated?
 To what extent are memories of co-presence and common histories acknowledged and shared?
 How do religious orientations constitute the experience of time and how are orientations to time, origins, and possible futures changing in the postcolonial era?

 Finally, “The Body, Gender, and Sexuality as Forms of Religious Publicity” will consider how bodily practices and ways of doing gender and sexuality are infused with religious significance and shaped by religious and language ideologies, sometimes publicly manifesting in unexpected ways.
 How are gender practices influenced by the presence of other religious communities, nationalisms, and secular ideologies that may both divide and unite religious communities?
 How do the divisive practices of colonialism, such as the development of separate codes of personal and family law for different religious groups, continue to resonate in postcolonial law and legal challenges?